-Sigi Koko, the Principal of Down To Earth Design contacted me to create a railing that would compliment and accommodate a home that had a couple of trees growing through it.
+Sigi Koko, the Principal of Down To Earth Design contacted me to use my BENT Iron Art railing as it complimented and accommodated a home that had a couple of trees growing through it.
 Naturally my BENT Iron Art railing was the way to go.
-Seen here in these photos my BENT Iron Art railing intersects with the tree trunks that look like sculpted pieces on their own and go up and through the home.
+Seen here in these photos my BENT Iron Art railing intersects with the tree trunks in a home that had a couple of trees growing through it that look like sculpted pieces on their own and go up and through the home.
 The first photo has the railing finished with the wood handrail capping it off nicely.
 The rail had a flat iron piece on the top to fit into the dado groove on the bottom of the wood handrail.
-The bottom rail is a decorative rail that screwed directly into the floor giving a nice rail to floor look.
+The bottom rail is a…

 Instead of having a boring wood gate like everybody else in the neighborhood you can make your garden gate amazing by adding my whimsical iron art to the front of it.
 How do you do it?
 Take any wood gate and simply attach my iron art to the front with a set of screws and you have that WOW factor.
 The iron art for the gate was sculptured by hand, and all the iron is hand bent without the use of heat.
 It is finished in a skillet grey powder coat to keep it looking fantastic for decades.
 Price $760.00 plus shipping, contact me to order your gate iron art piece.